vishnu5104/decentralized-land-records/README.md

 ## About this project

+This project aims to solve a real-world problem by allowing land owners to create digital ownership records for their land and allowing users to purchase and verify these documents.
+Land owners can also submit private NFTs to restrict the visibility of ownership and privately upload their identity.
 Through this project, I gained a better understanding of how the blockchain works and how the blockchain system functions.
 I also learned practical skills such as how to build features for the blockchain and how smart contracts work when they are deployed to the internet.
 In addition, I learned about front-end best practices.

 ## Objective of this project: